Kevin Magnussen: 2024: Final season

+Test driver roles (2025)

+In January 2025, Ayao Komatsu confirmed that Magnussen would continue to be linked to Haas that season as part of the team's testing of previous cars programme and as Toyota's simulator driver thanks to the technical partnership that Haas has with the Japanese brand.

+Sportscar racing career

 2015

 Magnussen tested for Porsche in a Porsche 919 Hybrid in November 2015, on Circuit de Barcelona-Catalunya.
 No contract was made since Magnussen continued in Formula One for Renault in 2016.

 2021

 Magnussen competed in the WeatherTech SportsCar Championship in 2021, driving the No. 01 Chip Ganassi Racing DPi car alongside Dutch driver Renger van der Zande.
 On 12 June, he won his first race at the Detroit Grand Prix.
-Magnussen ended the season 7th.
+Magnussen concluded the season with four straight podium finishes and placed 7th in points.

 On 23 April, it was announced that Magnussen would drive the No. 49 High Class Racing LMP2 car with his father Jan Magnussen and Anders Fjordbach in the 2021 24 Hours of Le Mans.
-He classified 29th in the overall standings and 17th in the LMP2 class.
+He classified 29th in the overall standings and seventeenth in the LMP2 class.

 2022

 On 8 February 2021, it was announced that Magnussen would be a part of the driver line-up for Peugeot Sport in the 2022 FIA World Endurance Championship season.

 Magnussen competed in the WeatherTech SportsCar Championship in 2022, as third driver in the No. 02 Chip Ganassi Racing DPi car alongside Earl Bamber and Alex Lynn, but was released from his contracts with Peugeot and Chip Ganassi Racing after returning to Formula One with Haas in 2022.